mike-ward/talk-riotjs/slides.md

 Do this by setting a `type="riot/tag"` attribute for script tags.

-There's also a command line compiler (more on this in a moment)
+There's also a command line compiler

 --